mrehkopf/vcs/README.md

 `Output` &rarr; `Aspect ratio`\
 Set the aspect ratio to display captured frames in.
 Letterboxing will be used to achieve the desired ratio.

-- &rarr; `Native`: Display frames in the full size of the [output window](#output-window), without letterboxing.
+- `Native`: Display frames in the full size of the [output window](#output-window), without letterboxing.
-- &rarr; `Traditional 4:3`: Use 4:3 aspect ratio for resolutions that historically might have been meant to be displayed as such.
+- `Traditional 4:3`: Use 4:3 aspect ratio for resolutions that historically might have been meant to be displayed as such.
 These include 720 x 400, 640 x 400, and 320 x 200.
-- &rarr; `Always 4:3`: Display all frames in 4:3 aspect ratio.
+- `Always 4:3`: Display all frames in 4:3 aspect ratio.

 `Output` &rarr; `Upscaler`\
 Set the scaler to be used when frames are upscaled to fit the [output window](#output-window).